 The Science On How Long Food Proteins Are In Your Breastmilk

-It gives us hope at Free to Feed and we understand the importance of continuing to breastfeed through infant allergies and intolerances.
+All of this gives us hope at Free to Feed and we understand the importance of continuing to breastfeed through infant allergies and intolerances.
 If you want to continue breastfeeding, we’re here to help you.

 Picariello, Gianluca, et al. "Excretion of dietary cow’s milk derived peptides into breast milk."
 Frontiers in Nutrition 6 (2019): 25.